API-Skeletons/doctrine-orm-graphql/docs/attributes.rst

 ==========

 Configuration of your entities for GraphQL is done with PHP attributes.
-There are three attributes and all options for each are covered in this document.
+There are four attributes and all options for each are covered in this document.

 The namespace for attributes is ``ApiSkeletons\Doctrine\ORM\GraphQL\Attribute``.